-The Education and Community Involvement Branch within the National Human Genome Research Institute (NHGRI) is offering its annual NHGRI Short Course in Genomics from August 1 - August 3, 2016.
+The Education and Community Involvement Branch within the National Human Genome Research Institute (NHGRI) is offering its annual NHGRI Short Course in Genomics from July 31 - August 3, 2017.

-The NHGRI Short Course in Genomics, held on the National Institutes of Health (NIH) campus in Bethesda, Maryland, offers faculty the opportunity to hear lectures and receive teaching resources from leading NHGRI and NIH researchers, clinicians, and staff, to discuss ways to incorporate genomics content into their classrooms and to participate in tours of NIH facilities.
+The 2017 NHGRI Short Course in Genomics, held on the National Institutes of Health (NIH) campus in Bethesda, Maryland, offers faculty the opportunity to hear lectures and receive teaching resources from leading NHGRI and NIH researchers, clinicians, and staff, to discuss ways to incorporate genomics content into their classrooms and to participate in tours of NIH facilities.

-For Community College Faculty
+For Community College/Tribal College Faculty